Skip to main content

 Step 3b: Initialize your database

-The init wizard will ask:
+The init wizard will:

 4